Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

 ```

 ### Step 4: Get Your Refresh Token
-This is the most important step—you only do it once, and the token works forever (until you revoke app access).
+This is the most important step you only need to do it once, and the token works forever (until you revoke app access).

 Run the included token generator script: